cchitsiang/awesome-stars/topics.md

 - [jmcdo29/ogma](https://github.com/jmcdo29/ogma) - A monorepo for the ogma logger and related packages
 - [excalidraw/excalidraw](https://github.com/excalidraw/excalidraw) - Virtual whiteboard for sketching hand-drawn like diagrams
 - [ant-design-blazor/ant-design-blazor](https://github.com/ant-design-blazor/ant-design-blazor) - 🌈A rich set of enterprise-class UI components based on Ant Design and Blazor.
-- [super-productivity/super-productivity](https://github.com/super-productivity/super-productivity) - Super Productivity is an advanced todo list app with integrated Timeboxing and time tracking capabilities.
-It also comes with integrations for Jira, GitLab, GitHub and Open Project.
 - [altair-graphql/altair](https://github.com/altair-graphql/altair) - ✨⚡️ A feature-rich GraphQL Client for all platforms.
 - [authpass/authpass](https://github.com/authpass/authpass) - AuthPass - Password Manager based on Flutter for all platforms.
 Keepass 2.x (KDBX 3 and KDBX 4) compatible.
 - [dotnet/maui](https://github.com/dotnet/maui) - .NET MAUI is the .NET Multi-platform App UI, a framework for building native device applications spanning mobile, tablet, and desktop.